sszarek/mocha_with_db_sample/README.md

-# Moch testing with database sample
+# Mocha testing with database sample

 Code in this repository is prototype for integration tests using mocha and knex frameworks.